BinaryMan32/phoenix-arduino/README.md

 It's no longer practical to use this joystick with modern computers due to the lack of a joystick port.
 Even USB joystick adapters do not make it possible to use the DOS boot disk configuration utility in order to reprogram the buttons.

 This project will investigate removing the main logic board of the phoenix and replacing it with an Arduino which will also act as a USB input device.
-The [UnoJoy](https://github.com/AlanChatham/UnoJoy) project includes both Arduino code and host drivers in order to send axes positions and button states to a computer.

 The initial focus will be on understanding the Phoenix's circuitry in order to make the proper connections and readings with the Arduino.
 To do this, I disassembled the joystick in order to investigate its components.

 ## Components